raspberrypilearning/3D-scene/en/step_9.md

 --- task ---

-If you are in a club, share your project with friends and peers or if you are at home, show your family your project, to gain useful feedback.
+If you are in a club, share your project with friends and peers, or if you are at home, show your family your project, to gain useful feedback.

 --- /task ---